CoderKnight02/rock-paper-scissors/README-template.md

 Users should be able to:

-- View the optimal layout for the game depending on their device's screen size
+- Experience a responsive game layout that adapts seamlessly to different screen sizes.
-- Play Rock, Paper, Scissors against the computer
+- Play Rock, Paper, Scissors, Lizard, Spock against the Computer or a Friend through real-time socket connections.
-- Maintain the state of the score after refreshing the browser _(optional)_
+- Maintain the state of the score after refreshing the browser
-- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_

 ### Screenshot